Executive Master in Fashion Business Administration

-The Executive Fashion MBA provides a time of intense study and deep reflection.
+The Executive Master in Fashion Business Administration provides a time of intense study and deep reflection.
 It is an excellent option for experienced professionals who wish to take a leap in their training, without the need to open a parenthesis in their work.
 The Pedagogical Method of the Program is as follows:

 1- CASE METHOD

 The Master is developed mainly through the case method.
 This methodology submerges the participant in a rigorous training environment, in which each one becomes the protagonist of their own improvement process.
 The effectiveness of the method rests in three phases: